Godofcoffe/GitHub-Licenses/README.md

 # GitHub-Licenses

 A handful of license templates available on GitHub without modification.

-Choose the license for your project quickly and affordably.
+Choose the license for your project quickly and affordably:

 * [Apache](https://github.com/Godofcoffe/GitHub-Licenses/blob/main/Apache%20License%202.0.md)